 As you prepare for the coldest months of the year, you may be pulling out your heated blankets, flannel sheets, and readying your fireplace.
 Winter can be quite enjoyable from the comfort of your warm home, but what happens when your heating system unexpectedly stops working on one of the coldest days of the year?
-Luckily, if you live in New Jersey, Asteroid Holding Company can provide you with the expert HVAC services that you need, whether its an annual inspection, repair, or a complete replacement of your heating system.
+Luckily, if you live in New Jersey, our team of professionals can provide you with the expert HVAC services that you need, whether its an annual inspection, repair, or a complete replacement of your heating system.
 With years of experience, you can rest assured that we will get the job done correctly the very first time.
 Check out our website to learn more, and give us a call today to schedule your appointment!

 Aside from scheduling regular heating system inspections, there are a lot of things you can do to ensure that your heating system functions properly all winter long.
 That being said, many people take maintenance into their own hands and develop practices that end up doing more harm than good.
 In part one of this two-part series, we discussed a few common mistakes that people make with their heating systems.
 As we continue with part two, we will talk about a few more mistakes that you should avoid to make sure that your home is toasty warm all winter.

 Mistake #4: Not Opening Your Curtains on Sunny Days

 Many people choose to close their curtains for the majority of the day during the winter in an effort to keep in the heat.
 While it’s true that your windows can be a major source of heat loss — especially if you have older windows — you shouldn’t have your curtains closed all winter long.
 During the day, it’s a good idea to open your curtains and let the sun shine through your windows.
 The sun streaming through the windows acts as a natural heat source, and can actually help to heat your home.